TubTub62/PE/README.md

-# PE
+# PE (Protein Engineering)

-This repository aims to use machine learning to help aid protein engineering and exploring techniques devoloped for this
+This repository aims to use machine learning to help aid protein engineering and exploring techniques devoloped for this.

+The main focus is on data generated for exploring double mutations effect on epistatsis of a protein on some binding affinity metric, which is the aim to predict by using a CNN with both identity and aaindex descriptors describing each amino acid.
+To reduce dimensionality of the vast aaindex, PCA is used to retain the 5 dimensions with most variation.

+The results is consistently generating a model with ca. 90% accuracy

-## How to run scripts
+## How to run

+A env.yml has been provided for creating a conda environmnent

-For now export 'PE' directory to your PYTHONPATH
+To execute the code base for now export 'PE' directory to your PYTHONPATH
+Example:
+export PYTHONPATH="$PYTHONPATH:home/user/somedirectory/PE/code"

+### Code Usage

+Run both data tranformation of aaindex and gb1 from */data_processing/transform_data*
+Example:

+python code/data_processing/transform_data/transform_aaindex_data.py

+Generate gb1 model by running */model_basics/model_gb1.py* (adjust for numbers of processor threads on the system for speed up)
+Example:
+python code/model_basics/model_gb1.py

+## In Progress

+- Addition of ube4b strand
+- Optimal model search (Via. grid search and stuff)

 ## Explanation of Protein Databases